zah20/pwmgr/README.md

 ## Requirements:
 - Python 3.x
 - Python modules: colorama, keyring, pyperclip, platform, getpass, fernet
+- Requires dmenu package in Linux if you want to use the search bar
 - Linux / Unix operating system (recommended)